Lp1807/AN2DL-Projects/README.md

   - Class balancing with SMOTE (Synthetic Minority Over-sampling TEchnique).
   - Optimizers such as AdamW and experiments with alternatives like Lion and Ranger.
   - Incorporation of segmentation techniques for feature isolation.
+## More Information

+For a detailed overview of the challenge, methods, and models built, please refer to the [report](Homework 1 Report.pdf) and the [notebooks](/Homework 1 Notebooks).

 ## Results:
 Achieved a final test accuracy of 92% using an ensemble of EfficientNetV2S models with optimized augmentation and hyperparameters.